chandhanu/WeatherApp-MERN-REST/README.md

 # WeatherApp-MERN-Redux-REST

-An MERN Implementation of a Weather App and REST APIs.
+A MERN Implementation of a Weather App and REST APIs.

-This project is a comprehensive weather application built with ReactJS, Node.js, Express.js, MongoDB, and Redux.
+This project is a comprehensive weather application built with ReactJS, Node.js, Express.js, MongoDB, and Redux state management.
 It utilizes REST APIs for fetching weather data, Redux for state management, LocalStorage for persisting user preferences, and MongoDB for storing historical weather data.
+It derives the Client-Server Architecture model, and containerizes the module using Docker  and Docker compose.

 - Project: https://weather-app-mern-9ad13eb165b2.herokuapp.com/
 - Github: https://github.com/chandhanu/WeatherApp-MERN-REST/tree/main/client